 How the dating scene changes with the seasons

-A new season doesn't just mean that it's time to switch up your wardrobe; the dating scene also changes with the temperature.
+A new season doesn’t just mean it’s time to switch up your wardrobe; the dating scene also changes with the temperature.
 Here are the four seasons of dating you should know about:

 1. Cuffing season (early fall to early winter)

 When fall is in full swing and winter is on its way, many single people want to find someone to date more seriously to help them through the dreary cold winter months.
 During this time, some tend to partner up with those who are convenient but may not be suitable for them.
 These relationships never tend to last very long.
 This phenomenon is known as cuffing season.